Conventions and meetings

-The hotels in Santo Domingo include everything you need for a comfortable stay: rooms with Wi-Fi, restaurants, swimming pools and service staff able to organise excursions to the main points of interest.
-The first item on the agenda for many visitors is a walk through the colonial zone.
+Hotels in Santo Domingo offer everything you need for a comfortable stay: rooms with Wi-Fi, restaurants, pools and service staff who can organise excursions to the main places of interest.
+The first item on the agenda for many visitors is a walk around the Colonial Zone.
 The tour starts at the Catedral Primada de América with its stunning facade of gold and coral tones.
-Inside, vaulted ceilings and Romanesque arches rise to a lofty heights.
-It is definitely worth visiting its 14 chapels.
-At the confluence where the river Ozama flows into the Caribbean, Ozama Fortress is the oldest military structure in the New World.
+Inside, vaulted ceilings and Romanesque arches rise to lofty heights.
+It is definitely worth visiting the 14 chapels.
+Where the river Ozama flows into the Caribbean Sea, you will find Fortaleza Ozama, the oldest military structure in the New World.
 Its stone tower topped with solid battlements rises up like a memorial to the history of the invaders of the Dominican Republic.
-Spain, France, English, Haiti and the United States have all raised their flags here.
-You can climb to the top of it for some amazing views of the river and the sea.
+Spain, France, England, Haiti and the United States have all raised their flags here.
+You can climb to the top of the fortress for amazing views of the river and the sea.

-The Museo de las Casas Reales is a Renaissance building that houses a huge amount of artefacts, including treasure from shipwrecked Spanish galleons, weapons and indigenous Taino artefacts.
-It is a must-visit in the colonial zone.
-The Alcázar de Colón Museum was once the home of Christopher Columbus' son.
+The Museo de las Casas Reales is a Renaissance building that houses a huge amount of artefacts, including treasure from shipwrecked Spanish galleons, weapons and indigenous Taíno artefacts.
+It is a must-see in the Colonial Zone.
+The Alcázar de Colón was once the home of Christopher Columbus' son.
 Its reconstruction is a masterpiece of historical authenticity.
-You can see artefacts that belonged to the Columbus family, including a carved-wood four-poster bed.
-Calle El Conde is the pedestrianised street through this zone, running from the cathedral to Independencia Park.
+You can see objects that belonged to the Columbus family, including a carved wooden four-poster bed.
+Calle El Conde is the pedestrianised street through this zone, running from the cathedral to Parque Independencia.
 It is the ideal place to relax, have a coffee or buy amber, ceramics, textiles and silver at traditional markets.

-After taking in so much history, most visitors opt for some relaxation on the beach or in the swimming pools of their hotels in Santo Domingo.
-A glass of local rum and an evening meal of regional dishes such as sancocho, meat stews, Yuca and bananas makes the perfect end to a day of sightseeing.
+After taking in so much history, most visitors opt for a spot of relaxation on the beach or in the pools at their hotels in Santo Domingo.
+A glass of local rum and an evening meal of regional dishes such as sancocho, meat stew, cassava and plantain makes the perfect end to a day of sightseeing.